AmosLewis/Awesome-Robotics/README.md

 # Robotic

 Robotic Learning Note

 This is a summary of my 4 years Bachelor study of  Computer Science in NJUST and 2 years Master study of Robotics at CMU.
-I did this for reviewing what I have learned and filling the gap.
+I do this for reviewing what I have learned and filling the gap.
+And most importantly, helping young engineer who are interested in robotics to learn robotic technology quickly.

+Feel free to contact me by chil1@alumni.cmu.edu

 I will start from c programming.
 This reprosity will continues to be updated.

-Feel free to contact me by chil1@alumni.cmu.edu
+This repository is mantained by[Chi Liu](https://github.com/AmosLewis), [jiangshan Tian](https://github.com/tianjiangshan), [Youjie Xia](https://github.com/YoujieXia).

 This reprository will include: